lukeanthony007/nayru/README.md

-# nayru

-Voice server — send text in, get speech out.
-Handles the full pipeline: text cleaning, sentence splitting, Kokoro TTS synthesis, and native audio playback via rodio.
-Run it as an HTTP server and control it from any app, or use the CLI directly.
+## Description

+Standalone voice server that turns text into speech.
+Any application sends text over HTTP or CLI — nayru cleans it, splits it into natural sentences, synthesizes audio through Kokoro TTS, and plays it back natively with gapless sequencing.
+Built as infrastructure for voice-enabled applications where the caller shouldn't have to think about audio pipelines.

-## Architecture
+## Stack / Tools

+- Rust
+- Kokoro TTS (OpenAI-compatible API)
+- rodio (audio playback)
+- HTTP API / CLI
+- Native audio (ALSA/PulseAudio/PipeWire, CoreAudio)

+# Summary

-Three-task actor pipeline connected by bounded channels:
+Nayru is a voice server built as a three-task actor pipeline connected by bounded channels:

 ```
 text → clean/split/merge → POST Kokoro /v1/audio/speech → rodio Sink playback